19hours/sg-statutes/Acts/Children and Young Persons Act.md

 [20/2001]

+[Act 27 of 2014 wef 01/10/2014]

 (2) In exercising its powers under this section, the juvenile case conference shall —

 (a) comply with the prescribed procedure; and

-(b) have regard to the orders which may be made by the Juvenile Court under section 44 for dealing with a person who has been found guilty by the Court of a comparable offence.
+(b) have regard to the orders which may be made by the Youth Court under section 44 for dealing with a person who has been found guilty by the Court of a comparable offence.

 [3/2011 wef 20/07/2011]

 [20/2001]

+[Act 27 of 2014 wef 01/10/2014]

 (3) If the offender fails —